 - Service Discovery with Constant Time

-- Natually Satisfies the Latency-Sensitive Workloads with Nearest Service Discovery
+- Naturally Satisfies Latency-Sensitive Workloads with Nearest Service Discovery

-- Dynamically Balance the Workloads Between the Micro Data Centers with Ajusting the Weights for each Micro Data Centers
+- Dynamically Balances the Workloads Between Micro Data Centers

 - Easy and Fast to Update